rehierl/html-outliner-spec/issue-associations-notes.md

 <h4 id="type-4-current-section">What does 'current section' represent?</h4>

-In order to understand the meaning of this step, it is necessary to understand what the value of the `current section` variable in a given context represents when this step is supposed to be executed.

-The relevant parts that change the 'current section' variable are:
+In order to understand the meaning of this step, it is necessary to understand what the value of the `currentSection` variable in a given context represents when this step is supposed to be executed.
+The relevant parts that change this variable are:

 <!-- ----------------------------------------------------------------------- -->
 <h4 id="type-4-current-section-sc">enter/exit sectioning content</h4>

-When entering a SC element, [step 4.4.3](./outliner-steps.md/#4-4-3) changes the `current section` variable to reference the first inner section of the SC element.
+When entering a SC element, [step 4.4.3](./outliner-steps.md/#4-4-3) changes the `currentSection` variable to reference the first inner section of the SC element.

-When exiting a SC element, [step 4.5.3](./outliner-steps.md/#4-5-3) changes the `current section` variable to reference the last section in the outline of `current outline owner`.
-In that specific case, `current section` represents the section to which the top-level inner sections of the SC element being exited will be added.
+When exiting a SC element, [step 4.5.3](./outliner-steps.md/#4-5-3) changes the `currentSection` variable to reference the last section in the outline of the `currentOutlineOwner`.
+In that specific case, `currentSection` represents the section to which the top-level inner sections of the SC element being exited will be added.

-NOTE - With regards to the current step, both cases work as intended.
+NOTE - With regards to the current step, both cases seem to work as intended.

-**TODO** - What is the meaning of `current section` after exiting a SC? - Why add the inner top-level sections to that outer section and not to another one?
+**TODO** - What is the meaning of `currentSection` after exiting a SC? - Why add the inner top-level sections to that outer section and not to another one?

 <!-- ----------------------------------------------------------------------- -->
 <h4 id="type-4-current-section-sr">enter/exit sectioning root</h4>

-When entering a SR element, the `current section` variable will be changed to reference the first inner section of the SR element.
+When entering a SR element, the `currentSection` variable will be changed to reference the first inner section of the SR element.

-When exiting a SR element, the `current section` variable will be reset to the same reference that it had just before entering the SR element - i.e. the last section that is located in front of the SR element.
+When exiting a SR element, the `currentSection` variable will be reset to the same reference that it had just before entering the SR element - i.e. the last section that is located in front of the SR element.